background

 While our hypothetical appliance retailer appears to require significant working capital investments (translation: It has cash tied up in inventory and receivables for 33 days on average), Noodles & Co, for example, has a very short operating cycle.

-On average, the Noodles needs approximately 30 days to convert inventory to cash, and Noodles buys inventory on credit and has about 30 days to pay.
-Hence, the company exhibits a negative working capital balance with relatively limited need for short-term liquidity.
+On average, Noodles needs approximately 30 days to convert inventory to cash, and Noodles buys inventory on credit and has about 30 days to pay.

-The suppliers, who haven’t yet been paid, are unwilling to provide additional credit, or demand even less favorable terms.
+The suppliers, who haven’t yet been paid, are unwilling to provide additional credit or demand even less favorable terms.

 In this case, the retailer may draw on their revolver, tap other debt, or even be forced to liquidate assets.
-The risk is that when working capital is sufficiently mismanaged, seeking last-minute sources of liquidity may be costly, deleterious to the business, or in the worst-case scenario, undoable.
+The risk is that when working capital is sufficiently mismanaged, seeking last-minute sources of liquidity may be costly, deleterious to the business, or, in the worst-case scenario, undoable.

-While each component—inventory, accounts receivable and accounts payable—is important individually, collectively the items comprise the operating cycle for a business, and thus must be analyzed both together and individually.
+While each component—inventory, accounts receivable, and accounts payable—is important individually, collectively, the items comprise the operating cycle for a business and thus must be analyzed both together and individually.

 Working Capital Calculation Example